 - WndrCo, LLC.
 Organization and partnership with investors.

 - Platinum Equity.
-Acquisition of NILCO.
+Acquisition and subsequent disposition of NILCO.

 - Platinum Equity.
 Acquisition of Interior Logic Group and Criterion Brock.

 - Aurora Capital Group.
 Acquisition of Pace Analytical Services.

 - Aurora Capital Group.
 Acquisition of Restaurant Technologies, Inc.

 - Korn Ferry International.
 Acquisition of Hay Group.

 - The Chernin Group.
 Partnership with KKR in CA Media and creation of Emerald Media.

 - Otter Media.
 Acquisition of a majority stake in Fullscreen, a multichannel network.

 - RecoverCare, LLC.
 Merger of RecoverCare, LLC and Joerns Healthcare, LLC.